-Each winter a Sewing Camp (a half-day sewing work shop) is held in Iron River.
+In winter/spring a Sewing Camp (a half-day sewing work shop) is held.
 Participants work with a sewing helper to complete a fun project in one day.
 Open to all members, all ages.

 Livestock Workshops

 The Bayfield County 4-H Market Animal Sale Committee sponsors workshops throughout the year in all aspects of livestock.
 These include Meat Animal Quality Assurance (MAQA) trainings for all interested members and leaders.